Skip to content

 • Lactic acid bacteria that consume fructans during fermentation

 This lengthy process breaks down up to 90% of fructans, making properly fermented sourdough low FODMAP despite being made from wheat.
+Learn more in our detailed sourdough FODMAP guide.

 Low FODMAP Bread Options